yoonjk/VAD-VAR-Workshop/README.md

 These workshops have been customized from the Technical Sales badge labs in order to fit the time and to add additional "Level 3+" skills to answer common questions not covered by the base labs nor the Technical Sales quiz.

+Currently, the workships require additional content which introduces them and provides configuration detail that's not found directly in the repo.

 :green_circle: Pay special attention to sections marked with green circles.
 These topics are very important for the L3 quiz. :green_circle:

 ## Products